Table of Contents

 Most operating system distributions include a method of easily installing required development tools.
 Consult the Community Wiki page Required devel packages to see if these instructions are already available.

 Some of these packages are divided into libraries (or programs or utilities), and development packages.
 You will need at least the program or library and its development package.
-The libraries you need will change depending on the modules you intend to build, as each module has its own requirements.
-The KDE Community wiki has more details about the specific tools and techniques used to install and find the required software.

-with the directory you would like to install to.
+the directory you would like to install to.

 kdesrc-build uses a configuration